giladno/UICoreTextView/README.md

 # Setup

-Everything is contained in 2 files only: UICoreTextView.mm & UICoreTextView.h.
+Everything is contained in 2 files only: CoreTextView.mm & CoreTextView.h.

-UICoreTextView uses ARC.
-If your project does not use ARC, you'll need to set the following flag for UICoreTextView.mm: <code>-fobjc-arc</code> (<a href='http://stackoverflow.com/questions/10523816/how-to-enable-arc-for-a-single-file'>How to enable ARC for a single file</a>)
+CoreTextView uses ARC.
+If your project does not use ARC, you'll need to set the following flag for CoreTextView.mm: <code>-fobjc-arc</code> (<a href='http://stackoverflow.com/questions/10523816/how-to-enable-arc-for-a-single-file'>How to enable ARC for a single file</a>)

 You'll also need to include <code>libxml2.dylib</code> in your project: